 What Flowers Are Edible?

 One of the top reasons why people miss out on cooking with flowers is because they don’t know how to sort through which ones are edible and which ones are not.
 At The Bouqs Co., we offer a great selection of beautiful flowers to choose from for a breathtaking Bouq in your own home.
 These flowers can be repurposed and added to any dish or drink that needs a touch of flavor or a dash of color.
+If you want to know which dangerous, non-edible flowers to stay away from, check out our post on poisonous flowers and plants.

 |Name||Botanical Name||Flavor and Use|